wq/wq/docs/contrib/chart.md

 `value_lookup` | `serializer.value_field` | The source of the value data, if different than `value_field`.

 See vera's [EventResultSerializer] for an example of how to customize `ChartSerializer`.
 Be sure to set the `serializer_class` on your custom chart view as in [vera.views.ChartView].

-> **New in 0.7.2:** The former `ChartSerializer` has been split into separate `ChartModelSerializer` and `ChartPandasSerializer` classes, for compatibility with Django REST Pandas v0.3.

 [wq.db.contrib.chart]: https://github.com/wq/wq.db/blob/master/contrib/chart
 [wq.db]: https://wq.io/wq.db